6.1 General context

 - Almost all aspects of the tertiary education are assessed with grade 8 and 7, the grades 9 and 10 are provided for the safety on the faculties and the Bologna system implemented in the Republic of Macedonia.
 The grades 5 and 6 are provided for the books and freedom of speech of the students (measurement scale from 5 – 10 where 5 is the lowest), and

-- The most often reason for termination the education after the secondary school, are the limited finances.
+- The most common reason for termination of education after secondary school is the limited finances.

 In 2020 the Ministry of Education and Science of the Republic of North Macedonia presented а Concept for developing a distance education system in primary and secondary schools in the Republic of North Macedonia (Концепт за развивање на далечинско образование во основните и средните училишта) and as part of the concept the Ministry of Education and Science set aside few key challenges:

 - Lack of strategic and normative documents on which distance learning can be based and which will provide a standardized approach in its implementation

 - Insufficient theoretical and practical pedagogical knowledge for distance learning of all involved in the educational process (teachers, professional associates, principals, advisors, inspectors)

 - Insufficient digital competition with most stakeholders in the distance education process (students, teachers, parents, associates, principals, counselors, inspectors)

 - Poor ICT equipment (lack or inadequate digital devices, insufficient or no internet access) of schools, teachers and students' families.